 PAID MANUSCRIPT CONSULTATIONS

 15-minute manuscript critique with a faculty member.
 All manuscripts will be reviewed by an agent or editor.
-In the body of your email text, you may indicate your top 3 preferred faculty and we will do our best to match you.
+You will be able to indicate your top 3 preferred faculty and we will do our best to match you.
 The submission policy is as follows:

 – One picture book manuscript of up to six pages in length (1,000 words max, or 1,200 for non-fiction).
 You may only submit ONE picture book manuscript per paid consultation, regardless of the length.

-– Or, for MG/YA novels, up to 10 pages (2,500 words max).
+– Or, for Chapter books and MG/YA novels, up to 10 pages (2,500 words max).
 You may include a brief one page optional synopsis in addition to your 10 page sample.
 Note: If your submission is over 10 pages, only the first 10 pages will be forwarded to the faculty reader.

-– Although Picture Book authors may submit up to 1,200 words of a manuscript (1,200 if non-fiction), we highly suggest sending the tightest, most polished text possible.
+– Although Picture Book authors may submit up to 1,000 words of a manuscript (1,200 if non-fiction), we highly suggest sending the tightest, most polished text possible.
 Picture book word counts are continually shrinking these days, typically UNDER 500 words.
 We must make every word count!
-Avoid comments from faculty such as "Too wordy" and "You could cut out all this description."
+Avoid comments from faculty such as “Too wordy” and “You could cut out all this description.”
 Of course there are always exceptions to every rule, so just submit with care.

 – If you are an author who is collaborating with an illustrator on an unpublished work, you as the author may not submit your illustrator’s work for review.
 A separate portfolio critique would need to be purchased.

 Q: Why do novel samples get 2,500 words and I can only submit one picture book per consultation under 1,000 words?